Learning Smooth Representation for Unsupervised Domain Adaptation

-Moreover, to prove that LSD is a general metric to assess the performance of a UDA model, we further test it on MCD with different accuracy.
-In this experiment, we follow the settings described in MCD~\cite{saito2018maximum} and train models on VisDA.
-Overall, we train 12 MCD models with different accuracy by tuning hyper-parameters.
-As LSD is not the objective function of MCD, we introduce the original FGSM algorithm to generate adversarial samples on image level.
-Traditional white adversarial attack algorithms generate samples with their own networks.
-This paradigm introduces a new variable that adversarial samples are not the same for different MCD models.
-Thus, we generate adversarial samples with SRDA (RAN) in this experiment to ensure fairness for each MCD model. $\epsilon$ is also set to 0.5.
-With these adversarial images, LSD is calculated with their corresponding images in the target domain.
-To ensure the validity of the results, both classifiers in MCD are tested.
+Moreover, to prove that LSD is a useful metric to assess the performance of a UDA model, we further test it on MCD.
+We train 12 MCD models with different accuracy on VisDA by tuning hyper-parameters.
+We generate adversarial samples with SRDA$^{F*}$ to ensure fairness.
+To ensure valid results, both classifiers in MCD are tested.